Just the Bars

 - **Verjus (1st) 47 rue de Montpensier (wine bar) / 52 rue Richelieu (restaurant), Tel.
 01 42 97 54 40.
 This new wine bar run by Laura and Braden of Hidden Kitchen welcomes you warmly into its adorable stone-vaulted setting.
 Order wine by the glass or bottle and if you are hungry, pick from small plates or wait just a couple of weeks for the restaurant upstairs to open.

 - **Ô Chateau (1st) 68, rue Jean-Jacques Rousseau, Tel.
 01 44 73 97 80, firstname.lastname@example.org.
-Formerly for wine tastings only, they recently opened a wine bar with wine by the bottle or by the small, medium or large glass, and a limited food menu.
+Formerly for wine tastings only, they now also have a wine bar with wine by the bottle or by the small, medium or large glass, and a limited food menu.
 It’s a great way to try out new and nicer wines.
 Tasting rooms open for private parties or sign up for a group wine tasting.

 - **Wine by One (1st) 9 rue des Capucines, Tel.
 01 42 60 85 76.
 An absolutely brilliant concept whereby you purchase a debit card that allows you to serve yourself from among 100 different wines and champagnes, ranging from very inexpensive and quite expensive.
 See my post for more details.